Phoenix Bridge

-Phoenix Bridge is a historic metal Trapezoidal Whipple truss railroad bridge spanning Craig Creek near Eagle Rock, Botetourt County, Virginia.
+Phoenix Bridge is a historic metal trapezoidal Whipple truss railroad bridge spanning Craig Creek near Eagle Rock, Botetourt County, Virginia.
 It was built in 1887 by the Phoenix Bridge Company of Phoenixville, Pennsylvania.
-It consists of rolled wrought-iron "Phoenix post" compression members and round and rectangular tension rods with pinned joints.
-It includes a cast panel embellished with anthemions and garlands, small urnlike finials, and quatrefoils and trefoils.
+It consists of rolled wrought iron "Phoenix post" compression members and round and rectangular tension rods with pinned joints.
+It includes a cast panel embellished with anthemions and garlands, small urn-like finials, and quatrefoils and trefoils.

 The bridge was listed on the National Register of Historic Places in 1975.